breadbread1984/deepid/README.md

 ### Training Feature Extractor

-You can skip the training if you just want to detect facial landmarkers with this project because all pretrained deepid caffemodel files are given in model values directory
+You can skip the training if you just want to do face recognition with this project because all pretrained deepid caffemodel files are given in model values directory

 1. request [CASIA-webface](www.cbsr.ia.ac.cn/english/CASIA-WebFace-Database.html) dataset.

 2. crop patches from datasets as described in the paper